-1.6.2 Git-fat integration: Support for Large Files
+1.6.2 Support for Large Files: Git-Ifs and Git-fat integration

 It can be nice to manage your golden source data in a Git repository.
 Unfortunately, due to its architecture and focus as a source code tracking system, Git can have significant performance issues with large files.
 Furthermore, hosting services like GitHub place limits on the size of individual files and on commit sizes.
 To get around this, various extensions to Git have sprung up.
-Data Workspaces currently integrates with one of them, git-fat.
+Data Workspaces currently integrates with two of them, git-lfs and git-fat.